n-ananthakrishnan/guess_the_number_using_javascript/README.md

 - User input for guessing the number.
 - Instant feedback on guesses (correct or incorrect).
 - Score tracking with a decrementing score system.
-- Visually appealing design with glassmorphism and Halloween-themed animations.
+- Visually appealing design with glassmorphism and animations.

 ## Technologies Used
 - HTML